Since I don't focus on it in my blog: here's a list of culture shocks I've had in Gana!

 Noise

-Also why is there always so loud music?
-Whyyyyyy?!
+Also why is there always loud music?

 And why do some cars have huge boxes on their roof and why are some people in the streets screaming into a microphone?
-Guys, my ears!

 I'm really not used to this, especially Accra was overwhelming.
 Tamale on the other hand is pretty chill.